1. WHAT JOB SEARCH SUPPORT IS PROVIDED TO FOREIGN-TRAINED LLM STUDENTS?

 The vast majority of graduates, in all specialties, work in private practice at law firms.
 Increasingly, students are exploring a wider range of opportunities including management consulting, public accounting, investment banking, and in-house opportunities at corporations.
 Corporations usually seek to hire attorneys with experience; therefore, very few corporations interview on campus or request resumes of entry-level graduates.

-6. ARE FOREIGN-TRAINED LL.M.
-STUDENTS ELIGIBLE TO WORK IN THE U.S.?
+6. ARE FOREIGN-TRAINED LLM STUDENTS ELIGIBLE TO WORK IN THE UNITED STATES?

-Graduates of foreign law schools should keep in mind that the bar admission requirements vary from state to state and, to date, only some states allow graduates of the LL.M. to sit for the bar examination.
-It is often difficult for a foreign-trained attorney to obtain employment outside of NY due to bar admission restrictions.
-For more information on bar admission requirements, view the the American Bar Association’s “Comprehensive Guide to Bar Admission Requirements” at http://www.ncbex.org/publications/.
+Graduates of foreign law schools should keep in mind that the bar admission requirements vary from state to state and, to date, only some states allow Foreign-Trained LLMs to sit for the bar examination.
+It is often difficult for a foreign-trained attorney to obtain employment outside of New York due to bar admission restrictions.
+For more information on bar admission requirements, view the American Bar Association’s “Comprehensive Guide to Bar Admission Requirements” at http://www.ncbex.org/publications/.

-Academic performance in an LL.M. program is an integral component of hiring decisions and grading is based on a competitive bell-curve (wherein the vast majority of students receive grades in the mid-range, few students receive “below-average” and few students receive “outstanding” marks).
+Academic performance in an LLM program is an integral component of hiring decisions and grading is based on a competitive bell-curve (wherein the vast majority of students receive grades in the mid-range, few students receive “below-average” and few students receive “outstanding” marks).
 The NYU degree alone will not get you a job.
 For the most part, large international law firms prefer grades above a B+ average.
-Students who are accepted to the LL.M. program are familiar with this grading curve prior to starting their LL.M. and this G.P.A. does not seem difficult to obtain.
-However, keep in mind that students who are accepted to NYU usually graduate in the top 25% of their first law school classes and, therefore, the level of competition increases.
-To achieve the abovementioned G.P.A., the student should expect to commit a great deal of time and effort to his or her studies.
+Keep in mind that students who are accepted to NYU usually graduate in the top 25% of their first law school classes and, therefore, the level of competition increases.
+To achieve the abovementioned GPA, the student should expect to commit a great deal of time and effort to his or her studies.